saishsolanki/Smart_nmapAutomator/README.md

 *Note: This is a reconnaissance tool, and it does not perform any exploitation.*

-### Automatic Recon
+### Automatic Recon & Tool Checks
 With the `recon` option, nmapAutomator will automatically recommend and run the best recon tools for each found port.
-If a recommended tool is missing from your machine, nmapAutomator will suggest how to install it.
+If a recommended tool or required wordlist is missing from your machine, nmapAutomator will warn you at startup and suggest how to install it.
+Missing recon commands will be skipped.

+### In-Depth Enumeration
+Recon recommendations now include many more tools and protocols, including NetExec for SMB, SSH, LDAP, FTP, WMI, WINRM, RDP, VNC, MSSQL, and NFS.
+The script also checks for the presence of all these tools and required wordlists before running.

 ### Runs on any shell
 nmapAutomator is 100% POSIX compatible, so it can run on any `sh` shell, and on any unix-based machine (*even a 10 YO router!*), which makes nmapAutomator ideal for lateral movement recon.